ManMallard/mnemonic-calculator/README.md

 # mnemonic-calculator
  Script that generates wallet addresses and their private keys from a given set of mnemonic.
-# Plutus Bitcoin Brute Forcer
+# Mnemonic Bitcoin Brute Forcer

-A Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin wallet collider that brute forces random wallet addresses based on the BIP39 Mnemonic Wordset

 # Like This Project?
 Give It A Star